Skip to main content Skip to footer

 Frequently Asked Questions

-Language Instruction for Newcomers (LINC) is open to Permanent Residents, Convention Refugees, and Protected Persons aged 18 or older.
+LINC is open to Permanent Residents, Convention Refugees, and Protected Persons aged 18 or older, who are living in Alberta.

 Yes.
 Completion of Language Instruction for Newcomers (LINC) 4 may be accepted as proof of language proficiency for your citizenship application.